freqtrade/freqtrade/docs/freqai.md

 ### Controlling the model learning process

-The user can define model settings for the data split `data_split_parameters` and learning parameters `model_training_parameters`.
-Users are encouraged to visit the Catboost documentation for more information on how to select these values. `n_estimators` increases the computational effort and the fit to the training data.
-If a user has a GPU installed in their system, they may benefit from changing `task_type` to `GPU`.
+Model training parameters are unqiue to the library employed by the user.
+FreqAI allows users to set any parameter for any library using the `model_training_parameters` dictionary in the user configuration file.
+The example configuration files show some of the example parameters associated with `Catboost` and `LightGBM`, but users can add any parameters available in those libraries.

-The `weight_factor` allows the user to weight more recent data more strongly than past data via an exponential function:
+Data split parameters are defined in `data_split_parameters` which can be any parameters associated with `Sklearn`'s `train_test_split()` function.
+Meanwhile, FreqAI includes some additional parameters such `weight_factor` which allows the user to weight more recent data more strongly than past data via an exponential function:

 $$ W_i = \exp(\frac{-i}{\alpha*n}) $$